Manu Dibango: Career

 In 2007, Rihanna sampled the same hook from Jackson's song for her track "Don't Stop the Music" and did not credit Dibango.
 When Rihanna had asked Jackson for permission to sample the line, he allegedly approved the request without contacting Dibango beforehand.
 In 2009, Dibango sued both singers.
 Dibango's attorneys brought the case before a court in Paris, demanding €500,000 in damages and asking for Sony BMG, EMI and Warner Music to be "barred from receiving 'mama-se mama-sa'-related income until the matter is resolved".
 The judge ruled that Dibango's claim was inadmissible: a year earlier, a different Paris-area judge had required Universal Music to include Dibango's name in the liner notes of future French releases of "Don't Stop the Music", and, at the time of this earlier court appearance, Dibango had withdrawn legal action, thereby waiving his right to seek further damages.

 In July 2014, he performed an 80th birthday concert at the Olympia in Paris which was broadcast by TV5Monde.

 On 8 September 2015, Michaëlle Jean, Secretary General of the Organisation Internationale de la Francophonie, honoured Manu Dibango with the title of Grand Témoin de la Francophonie aux Jeux Olympiques et Paralympiques de Rio 2016.

 Death

 On 24 March 2020, Dibango died from COVID-19 in Melun near Paris, France.
 The news of his death was confirmed by his family via social media (Twitter).
 In response, many musicians and fans praised him as a musician and composer.
-He was 86 year old.
+He was 86 years old.